Injured Sounders midfielder Victor Rodriguez returns to training, but he’s not game ready yet

 Rodriguez’s appeal is easy to spot.
 The Sounders are 7-2-3 this season when he starts, Rodriguez scoring twice and accounting for three assists in 940 minutes.

-“Victor is a 1-v-1 specialist, he keeps you on your toes and ready to defend,” Sounders midfielder Cristian Roldan said.
+“Victor is a 1-v-1 specialist.
+He keeps you on your toes and ready to defend,” Sounders midfielder Cristian Roldan said.
 “Right backs don’t want to go up and attack because of that.
 The willingness to take chances and drive at players — that is very effective because of Victor’s play.”

 Schmetzer has found successful options to replace Rodriguez on the left wing.
 The steady answer is MLS veteran Harry Shipp, who’s started five matches on the left side.
 He’s played 1,229 minutes overall this season, tallying five goals and three assists.

-Another good look for the Sounders was forward Jordan Morris swinging over to the left wing for the rivalry win in Portland last week that clinched the 2019 Cascadia Cup.
+Another good look for the Sounders was forward Jordan Morris swinging over to the left wing for the rivalry victory in Portland last week that clinched the 2019 Cascadia Cup.
 Morris outplayed Timbers defender Zarek Valentin twice to set up goals for Roldan and Raul Ruidiaz in the 2-1 outcome.

-Assisting is the snag in Shipp and Morris as contingency plans to replace Rodriguez as the Sounders season nears its end.
+Assisting is the snag in Shipp and Morris as contingency plans to replace Rodriguez as the Sounders’ season nears its end.
 The team needs more score-first players to get fast starts against powers like the Galaxy and clinch a playoff berth.

-Seattle (12-8-7) is currently third in MLS Western Conference standings, one point ahead of L.A.
+Seattle (12-8-7) currently is third in MLS Western Conference standings, one point ahead of L.A.
 (13-11-3).

 Sounders captain Nico Lodeiro said Thursday he has regular talks with Rodriguez regarding the hamstring injury and remaining positive through any setbacks.
 Rodriguez declined to be interviewed until he returns to playing, and Lodeiro said Rodriguez won’t attempt a comeback until 100% healthy.